lawrennd/old_talks/_gp/includes/gpy-tutorial.md

 \subsection{Covariance Function Parameter Estimation}

 \notes{As we have seen during the lectures, the parameters values can be estimated by maximizing the likelihood of the observations.
-Since we don’t want one of the variance to become negative during the optimization, we can constrain all parameters to be positive before running the optimisation.}
+Since we don’t want any of the variances to become negative during the optimization, we can constrain all parameters to be positive before running the optimization.}

 \code{model.constrain_positive()}

 \notes{The warnings are because the parameters are already constrained by default, the software is warning us that they are being reconstrained.

 Now we can optimize the model using the `model.optimize()` method.
-Here we switch messages on, which allows us to see the progession of the optimization.}
+Here we switch messages on, which allows us to see the progression of the optimization.}

 \slides{
 ```{.python}